 We duly loaded the 4x4 for the last time and set off in the dark through Bogota.
 The streets were almost deserted, just policemen in twos walked the streets we were driving down as this part of town was too dangerous for just a single policeman.
 I noticed even at this early hour on a Saturday that the buses and trams coming into the city were already crammed with people.
 Juan told me that many people work on a Saturday and that work in Bogota, maybe the whole of Colombia starts around 7am.
 I watched as taxis and buses ignored red lights and drove at speed around people on pedestrian crossings, so just a normal day on the roads of Colombia then.
 Dawn had broken as we came to the road toll booths where several ladies were standing in the middle of the road, each with a thermos of coffee and plastic cups to offer refreshment to early morning drivers as they slowed and stopped for the toll.
 This is quite normal in Colombia and any opportunity to make some money to subsist wherever and whenever, no matter how small the reward, is seized with enthusiasm.

 We followed the road as it headed upwards and the city was left behind.
 A different landscape of farms and pasture was now becoming apparent and the mountains were closing in, all with a grey blanket of cloud shrouding their tops.
 The temperature was also dropping and there was now an intimation of frost as we rose yet higher and into the paramo.
 We left the tarmac road and carried on along a dirt road rising steadily higher all the time.
-The landscape was now wild, open for miles and covered in thousands of the strange, alien looking Fraijelons, a distant relative of sunflowers and in the distance huge mountains loomed on the horizon.
+The landscape was now bleak,wild and open for miles, covered in thousands of the strange, alien looking Fraijelons, a distant relative of sunflowers while in the far distance huge mountains loomed in a series of peaks on the horizon.

 It was now, according to the 4x4's external temperature gauge, minus one degree celsius outside.
 I was glad I had my fleece on but would it be enough, as the early morning sun looked like it was going to be obliterated by encroaching low clouds, so it would be cold.
 We were now at around 4000m elevation and had just entered the park proper.